david-yu/vagrant-docker-ee-ubuntu/README.md

 ucp_password
 ```

-For the eeurl file make sure the format of the ee_url is like the following
+For the `ee_url` file make sure the format of the ee_url is like the following
 ```
 https://storebits.docker.com/ee/linux/sub-xxx-xxx-xxx-xxx-xxx/ubuntu/
 ```